brownrabbit0207/wix-detox/website/versioned_docs/version-19.x/APIRef.LaunchArgs.md

 ## Launch Arguments

 In Detox, the app under test is launched via an explicit call to [`device.launchApp()`](APIRef.DeviceObjectAPI.md).
 Through various means, Detox enables specifying a set of user-defined arguments (key-value pairs) to be passed on to the app when launched, so as to make them available inside the launched app itself at runtime (both on the native side, and - if applicable, on the JavaScript side).

-### Motivation

-> If this is clear to you first hand, you can skip right to the section about arguments setup.

-In particular, the common use case of using launch argument (although not distinctly), is for [mocking](Guide.Mocking.md) external entities such as servers - replacing them with equivalent _mock servers_, sporting equivalent (yet fake) API-endpoints that run alongside the testing host (i.e. the one running Detox).
-These mock servers can typically be configured during the test, to return deterministic responses to network requests coming from the app.

-Typically, the process of setting up such servers - especially in a parallel test-execution environment, involves three major steps (within the context of a test set-up):

-1. Allocating a port for a mock server, dynamically.
-1. Bringing up a mock server instance bound to that port (e.g. at `localhost:1234`).
 1. Launching the app with a predefined argument that holds the port, for example `mockServerPort=1234`.
    (It is assumed here that there’s designated mocked code inside the app that can read `mockServerPort` and rewire all connections to `localhost:1234` instead of to the real production server).